ssvaidyanathan/ProxyGen/README.md

 - Clone this repo and Navigate to the project directory
 - run `npm install`
 - run  `node index.js`
-- This should create a proxy called `testProxy` in your current directory with a Verify-API-Key policy added to the `policies` folder and also included in the Proxy Endpoint configuration
+- This should create a proxy in your current directory with a Verify-API-Key policy added to the `policies` folder and also included in the Proxy Endpoint configuration

 ### To-Do:
 - Add other policies like Flow Callout in the Preflow